janoscsordas/webshop/README.md

 bun dev
 ```

-*The backend will be already configured to serve the static files in the dist folder.*
+*The backend can't serve static files yet.
+I'm working on this.*

 ---